hrai/vim-files/README.md

 Forked from https://github.com/amix/vimrc

+If you have a pre-existing .vim_runtime folder, just run ~/.vim_runtime/refresh_and_install_vimrcs.sh to remove the whole folder and get everything from github.

 ## How to install the Awesome version?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following from your terminal: